Helsinki–Tallinn Tunnel: Project status

 In August 2016, a two-year study was launched by the Helsinki-Uusimaa Regional Council.
 Other partners in the study are the government of Harju County, the cities of Helsinki and Tallinn, the Finnish Transport Agency, and the Estonian Ministry of Economic Affairs and Communications.
 The project is headed by Kari Ruohonen, the former director general of the Finnish Transport Agency.

 In February 2017, two consortia were commissioned to study aspects of the project.
 One will study passenger and freight volumes and do a cost-benefit analysis.
 The other will study the technical aspects of the project.

 In March 2019, a similar project by Peter Vesterbacka has moved forward.
 Vesterbacka has signed a tentative contract with a Chinese investment company called Touchstone Capital Partners.
 The deal consists of a memorandum of understanding for a 15 billion euros financial deal to fund four stations, the tunnel, and the trains.

 On 26 April 2021, the governments of Estonia and Finland signed a Memorandum of Understanding (MoU) on mutual cooperation in the transport sector.
 The MoU included the undertaking that both countries would cooperate in large-scale transport projects, such as the Helsinki-Tallinn railway tunnel, but it did not commit any of the parties to any particular project.
 The MoU will remain in force until 2030.

+On 8 February 2024, Finnish Minister of Transport and Communications Lulu Ranne of Finns Party stated in an interview for Estonian newspaper Postimees that the tunnel is "unrealistic" and not on the government's agenda, with the project remaining on hold unless the European Union decides to allocate additional funding for it.

+On 26 August 2026, the mayors of Tallinn and Helsinki, Peeter Raudsepp and Daniel Sazonov respectively, met in Helsinki and agreed that the two city governments will take the initiative of developing the tunnel into their own hands.

+Both cities will set up a new inter-city preparatory group to continue detailed preparation of the project.
+The situational picture of the tunnel project will be updated during the autumn in order to serve as a basis for this work, and previous preparatory work relating to the tunnel will be compiled in order to take concrete next steps.